mantidproject/mantidimaging/docs/user_guide/quick_start.rst

     :align: center

 #.
 Click select on the sample row and go to the directory you want to load.
-We'll be working with the "Tilt 4 pre reco" data set.
+We'll be working with the "IMAT00010675" flower data set which can be found in the ISIS/IMAT directory in the above download.
 #.
 Open one of the images with the prefix "Tomo".
 #.
 All images with the prefix "Tomo" in the same directory will be loaded